rustfoundation/foundation.rust-lang.org/grants/fellowships.md

 </details>
 <details>
   <summary>How does the travel stipend work?</summary>
   <h3>Fellows will be asked to inform the Rust Foundation of the Rust-focused event they want to attend during their Fellowship year.
 Our team will review this information with the Fellow and, once confirmed, will provide the funds necessary to cover attendance.
-The travel budget (limited to $2,000 USD per Fellow) is intended to provide economy travel, accommodation and subsistence, plus the cost of event admission.</h3>
+The travel budget is intended to provide economy travel, accommodation and subsistence, plus the cost of event admission.</h3>
 </details>
 <details>
   <summary>How does the training stipend work?</summary>